 The BI process is usually divided into the following stages:

 The reason companies invest in BI is data analysis.
 No matter how companies process their data, the insights from analytics reports affect all company’s processes.
-These two terms are often mixed up.
+In reality, these two terms are often mixed up.
 BI uses past and present data to inform current decisions, while business analytics uses past data to explain current data and predict what will happen in the future.
-BI uses different analytics methods, including:
+Furthermore, BI uses different analytics methods, including:

 - Data mining (or discovery) includes automated analysis of large sets of data to find patterns.